 - Successful completion of the following prerequisite courses: One master’s level half-course in each of the following areas: quantitative methods; qualitative methods; statistics.

-- Supervisory Letter of Support: Completed by the proposed supervisor which addresses the fit between the applicant’s focus of research and the supervisor’s program of research and area of expertise.
+- Provide a letter of commitment from the identified supervisor indicating willingness to provide supervision throughout the program of studies and supporting the applicant’s study plan.
+The letter should address the fit between the applicant’s focus of research and the supervisor’s program of research and area of expertise.

 - For applicants required to provide proof of proficiency in English submit a minimum TOEFL score of 600 (written test) or 100 (internet-based test); IELTS score of 7.0; MELAB score of 83; or Level 3 on the EAP program.